zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_ULCL.md

 This scenario is the opposite of the edge-only scenario.
 We can see that all the traffic is routed to A-UPF1 and the EXT-DN-Internet.

-### Conclusion
-We showed in this tutorial how the UL CL can be configured in the OAI.
-The UL CL UPF is acting as an UL CL for the first scenario, but is acting as an I-UPF for the edge-only and internet-only scenario.

-You can see in the `docker-compose-basic-vpp-pcf-ulcl.yaml` file and the policy configuration that the DNAI and NW instances have to be configured correctly in UPF and PCF.

-As an example, the `internet-scenario` traffic rule has the following DNAIs configured:
-* access
-* ulcl
-* aupf1
-* internet

-This means that each of these components should be present in the path, i.e. gNB (access), ULCL UPF (ulcl), AUPF1(aupf1) and EXT-DN-Internet (internet).

-We can see in the configuration of the UL CL UPF that the N3 interface configures the `access` DNAI and the N9 interface to the
-AUPF1 configures the `aupf1` DNAI.
-The N9 interface of the A-UPF1 configures the `ulcl` DNAI and the N6 interface the `internet` DNAI.

-The naming of the DNAIs is up to the user, but we recommend that it should correspond to the name of the NF.

-When the SMF is creating the UPF graph, the edges are created based on the NWI of a UPF interface and the UPF FQDN.

-For example, the ULCL UPF configures the NWI `aupf1.node.5gcn.mnc95.mcc208.3gppnetwork.org` for its N9 interface to the A-UPF1.
-An edge exists when the FQDN of the A-UPF matches this string.
-The FQDN is not directly configured, but is composed of different environment variables:

-`<NAME>.node.5gcn.mnc<MNC>.mcc<MCC>.<REALM>`

-Keep that in mind when creating your own scenarios and always verify in the SMF logs that the graph is built correctly.

 ## 10 Undeploy Network Functions

 When you are done, you can undeploy the gnbsim instances and all the NFs.